On the resolution of $\ell_1$-norm minimization via a two-metric adaptive projection method: Convergence property

 \subsection{Manifold Identification and local superlinear convergence rate}

-In this subsection, our discussion is on the premise that $f$ is convex and twice continuously differentiable.
-Let $H_k = [\nabla^2 f(x_k)]_{I_k^- \times I_k^-}$.
-Under assumptions such as EB and SC, we can show that \cref{2m-proj} is able to identify the manifold of the optimal solution in finite number of steps.
-Such a property takes the calculation of Newton step on a potential low-dimensional space, thus effectively accelerating convergence in iteration while maintaining scalability.
+In this subsection, we exploit manifold identification and Newton steps for acceleration.
+Under appropriate assumptions and choice of $H_k$, we show that Algorithm~\ref{2m-proj} is able to identify the active manifold of the optimal solution in finite number of steps.
+Such a property takes the calculation of the Newton step to a potentially low-dimensional subspace, thus effectively accelerating convergence in iteration while maintaining scalability.
+We specify the necessary assumptions as follows.